Evaluator-Optimizer

 {feedback}

 The output is the optimized code.
-Optimized code will be evaluated again util it passes the evaluation, or after the maximum number of iterations.
+Optimized code will be evaluated again util it passes the evaluation, or after the maximum number of evaluations.

 Reference Implementation